piafaustino/guides/docker.md

 CMD ["python", "app.py"]
 ```

-The first word in a line is your instructions followed by the arguments of the instruction.
+The first word in a line is your instructions followed by the argument of the instruction.

 #### `FROM <image_name>`